xbeat/Machine-Learning/README.md

 The Dependency Inversion Principle (DIP) is one of the core principles of the SOLID principles in object-oriented programming.
 It states that high-level modules should not depend on low-level modules; both should depend on abstractions.
 Abstractions should not depend on details.
 Details should depend on abstractions.

+## Temperature's Role in Language Model Output

+Understanding Temperature in Language Models

+Temperature is a crucial hyperparameter in language models that controls the randomness of the model's output.
+It affects the probability distribution of the next token prediction, influencing the creativity and diversity of generated text.

 ## Transfer Learning with VGG in Python

 Introduction to Transfer Learning